top of page

 Our Steering Committee has been inspired by the remarkable women who are included in the Lexington Historical Society's exhibit "Bold Women of Lexington."
 Over time, community members nominated additional women who enriched our project.

-This effort kicked off March 8, 2020 as part of the celebration of International Women's Day.
-The global pandemic put the project on pause - briefly - but the Steering Committee gathered sufficient signatures for a Citizens' Petition to Special Town Meeting in fall 2020
+This effort kicked off on March 8, 2020, as part of the celebration of International Women's Day.
+The global pandemic put the project on pause - briefly - but the Steering Committee gathered sufficient signatures for a Citizens' Petition to Special Town Meeting in fall 2020.

 Outdoor group nice IMG_3470 2.JPG